 Before you and your child decide if a clinical trial may be a good option for your child, it's important to know more about the study, including the risks and benefits.

-A successful clinical trial can create a new standard of care for children with certain conditions that had none before.
-When there is no standard of care for children with certain conditions, a successful clinical trial can create one; otherwise, treatment may need to be based on what works for adults.
+A successful clinical trial can create a new standard of care for children with certain conditions.
+Without a standard of care for children with certain conditions, treatment for children may need to be based on what works for adults.
 For example, most medicines given to children as part of standard treatments have only been tested in adults.
-When medicine that has only been tested in adults is given to children, this is called
+When medicine that has been tested only in adults is given to children, this is called

 In recent years, laws have been passed that require pediatric clinical trials for certain conditions.
-As a result the number and range of clinical trials for children have expanded.
+As a result, the number and range of clinical trials for children have expanded.

-What Are the Benefits and Risks of a Clinical Trial?
+What are the benefits and risks of a clinical trial?

-Clinical trials are done because we do not know the best treatments for many diseases or because researchers believe that a new treatment may work better than current treatments.
+Clinical trials are done because we do not know the best treatments of many diseases or because researchers believe that a new treatment may work better than current treatments.
 However, as with any new or existing treatment, there may be certain benefits and risks.
 Also, sometimes the risks and benefits are unknown.

-- My child will help provide information that will benefit children in the future.
+My child will help provide information that will benefit children in the future.

-- My child may receive extra care from caregivers.
+My child may receive extra care from caregivers.

-- My child may receive closer monitoring or extra testing that may not be a part of regular care.
+My child may receive closer monitoring or extra testing that may not be a part of regular care.

-- My child (we) may have access to more information about the condition or illness.
+My child (we) may have access to more information about the condition or illness.

-- My child may find the treatment unpleasant or there may be harmful side effects that can range from minimal to serious or life-threatening.
+My child may find the treatment unpleasant or there may be harmful side effects that can range from minimal to serious or life-threatening.

-- Treatment may be ineffective.
+Treatment may be ineffective.

-- Treatment may involve a lot of time, including visits to the study site, more blood tests, more treatments, or hospital stays.
+Treatment may involve a lot of time, including visits to the study site, more blood tests, more treatments, or hospital stays.

 My child may need to follow complex medicine dosing or procedures.

 If you and your child are interested in a clinical trial or have been asked to join one, it's important that you know all the facts.
 As part of the clinical trial process, informed consent ensures that parents are fully informed and can ask questions about the clinical trial.
 Informed consent grants permission but is not a contract.
 Parents and children can leave a clinical trial at any time.
 However, for some children doctors may recommend certain steps are taken before treatment is completely ended, depending on what is safest for the child.